-PubMed @ Himmelfarb provides a simple method for sorting different types of articles and evidence to make it easier for you to assess your PubMed search results.
-We recognize that finding high-quality evidence for clinical decisions can be time-consuming due to the quantity of information available.
+PubMed @ Himmelfarb provides links to Himmelfarb Library's full-text journals and a simple method for sorting different types of articles and evidence.
+We recognize that finding high-quality information for clinical decisions and continuing education can be time-consuming due to the quantity of information available.
 The goal of these PubMed filters is to reduce your searching time in order to allow more time for you to read and analyze available information.

 What is different about PubMed @ Himmelfarb?

-The only change in PubMed @ Himmelfarb is that search results are sorted into four groups which are listed under four links on the right-hand side of the search results area.
-The four groups are:
+PubMed @ Himmelfarb is that search results are sorted into five groups which are listed under five links on the right-hand side of the search results area.
+The five groups are:

 How were the results' groupings selected?